hfoffani/pddl-lib/README.md

 * Run `make` (it includes tests.)
   If you are using Python 2 you will need to call `make pyversion=2`.

-To build the .NET library you must download the Antlr4.Runtime.dll from www.antlr4.org and place it under the pddlnet directory.
+To build the .NET library you must download the Antlr4.Runtime.Standard.dll from www.antlr4.org and place it under the pddlnet directory.
+Currently it works with 4.7.0

 ### Contribution guidelines ###